sparkfun/SparkFun_RTK_mosaic-X5/docs/base.md

 The **IGS24H** Naming Type is useful.
 When selected, the mosaic-X5 will log data in intervals of 24 hours, opening a new file at UTC midnight.

 Use the **Disk Contents** tab to download the SBF data to your computer.
 Click the green arrow to download an individual file.
-Or - if the file is large - dismount the disk, eject it and use your computer to copy the files manually.
+Or - if the file is large - dismount the disk, eject it and use your computer to copy the files from microSD manually.

 <figure markdown>
 [![Board Dimensions](./assets/img/RINEX4.png){ width="400" }](./assets/img/RINEX4.png "Click to enlarge")